-The shaftline earthing device should be able to keep the electrical potential difference below 50 mV DC, and a shaft-to-hull monitoring equipment with an mV-meter and with an output signal to the alarm system must be installed so that the potential and thus the correct function of the shaftline earthing device can be monitored.
+The shaftline earthing device should be able to keep the electrical potential difference below 50 mV DC.
+A shaft-to-hull monitoring equipment with a mV-meter and with an output signal to the alarm system must be installed so that the potential and thus the correct function of the shaftline earthing device can be monitored.